andreaippo/postman-html-reporter/README.md

 # postman-html-reporter

 Usage:
-node index.js <path to postman collection file> <path to postman environment file>
+node index.js <name of postman collection file (without extension), to be stored under %HOME%/Postman/> <name of postman environment file (without extension), to be stored under %HOME%/Postman>

 HTML report will be generated inside the "newman" subfolder